In episode Ten of the podcast, Simon your host, interviews the founder of the cancer charity ‘Yes To Life’, Robin Daly

 But I think the most important thing she decided, was that she wasn’t ready to die yet!
 That it was worth fighting to life, it was worth having goals and plans beyond the next Chemo session… To me this was the single most important factor in her survival thus far (it’s now April of 2013, and she is still fighting!)

-My original email to her is below:
+My original email to her with information about Cancer is below: